-In Satellite Systems, we provide systems and sub-systems to enable space-based services, including next generation communication technologies that will deliver space-based broadband Internet connectivity from LEO satellite constellations as well as solutions that span across the full communication frequency band.
+In Satellite Systems, we provide sub-systems and spacecraft to enable space-based technology, solutions and services, including next generation communication technologies that will deliver space-based broadband Internet and direct satellite-to-device connectivity from non geostationary orbit, which includes LEO and MEO, ("NGSO") satellite constellations as well as solutions that span across the full communication frequency spectrum.

-We are a prime contractor and a supplier of satellite systems and sub-systems used in LEO, MEO and GEO satellites for commercial and government customers worldwide, including antenna, electronics and payloads.
-Our antenna products include UHF antennas, L-band arrays, C and Ku band reflector antennas, Ka band multi-beam antennas, steerable antennas, and LEO/MEO constellation antennas.
-Our electronics products include avionics, command and control, onboard signal processing, single board computers, frequency generation, frequency converters, amplifiers, and power conditioners.
-Our payload products and services include communication payload design, SAR payload design, manufacturing, integration and verification solutions for customers.
+We are a prime contractor and a supplier of satellite systems and sub-systems used in LEO, MEO and GEO satellites for commercial and government customers worldwide, including antennas, electronics and payloads.
+Our antenna products include L-band arrays, C and Ku reflector antennas, Ka band multi-beam antennas, steerable antennas, and LEO/MEO constellation antennas.
+Our electronics products include command and control, onboard signal processing, single board computers, frequency generation, frequency convertors, amplifiers, and power conditioners.
+Our payload products and services include communication payload design, manufacturing, integration and verification solutions for customers.

-"Payloads" are the core business functionality of a satellite.
+Payloads are the core business functionality of a satellite.
 For example, in an EO satellite, the payload is its cameras or radar system that will observe the Earth.
 In a communications satellite, the payload is its communication solution.
 The payload enables the satellite to fulfill its objectives.
-The Company delivers full payload systems, together with antennas and electronic products, and provides engineering support and services in connection with the integration and operation of the satellite.
-At MDA, payloads also include the delivery of major communications subsystems of space vehicles and space stations.
+At MDA, payloads also include the delivery of major communications subsystems for space vehicles and space stations.

-We have provided satellite subsystems to enable next generation communication constellations such as O3b, Iridium Next, and OneWeb.
-We will continue to be at the forefront of LEO systems development as a provider of technology to Telesat's planned LEO constellation (Lightspeed), one of the world's first digital space-based broadband Internet communication constellations.
-To support these customers, MDA has continually adapted its satellite manufacturing, which now includes fourth generation robotics-based technologies capable of producing dozens of satellite subsystems each month.
-Our antennas, payloads and electronics have flown on more than 300 space flight missions.
+We have provided satellite subsystems to enable next generation communication constellations such as O3B, Iridium Next, and OneWeb.
+We will continue to be at the forefront of NGSO systems development as a provider of technology to NGSO constellations.
+To support these customers, MDA has continually adapted its satellite manufacturing base, which now includes fourth generation robotics-based technologies capable of manufacturing dozens of small satellites and satellite sub-systems each month.
+MDA technology has been integrated into more than 350 satellite missions.